Club-de-Algoritmia-Acatlan-GUAPA/juezGUAPA/backend/README.md

 ```bash
     $ ./start_services.sh
 ```
-Start a instance of web server, yo will need an authorization token for the smtp client.
+Start a instance of web server, yo will need an authorization token for the smtp client, you can put your token in 'web_server/configuration/configuration.yml' in the smtp field.
 ```bash
     $ ./start_web_server.sh
 ```